Back to SRL Storymaker Resource Library

 • What it’s like to grow up/live between two or more cultures

-• What does it mean to fit in and feel American?
+• What does it mean to fit in and feel like a member of your community?

-• Pressure of expectations and achieving the American Dream
+• Pressure of expectations and achieving a better life

 • The effect of negative stereotypes about your culture/heritage/country of origin